WNJD: WRIO, WSJL and WSAX

-In July 1995, WSJL began simulcasting its sister station, 99.3 WMID-FM, which had an album rock sound at the time.
+In July 1995, WSJL began simulcasting its sister station, WMID-FM 99.3, which had an album rock sound at the time.
 In 1997, both stations changed their formats to smooth jazz.
-99.3 picked up the call sign WSAX while 102.3 became WJSX, both representing the word saxophone, a common instrument heard in smooth jazz.
+WMID-FM picked up the call sign WSAX while WSJL became WJSX, both representing the word saxophone, a common instrument heard in smooth jazz.

-In 2000, when 99.3 became a simulcast of The Buzz 105.5, WJSX continued in the smooth jazz format but changed its call sign to 99.3's now former WSAX.
+In 2000, when 99.3 became a simulcast of The Buzz 105.5, WJSX continued in the smooth jazz format but took the WSAX call sign from 99.3.

 WMID-FM and WAIV

 In 2001, smooth jazz ended on 102.3.
-The station became a simulcast of sister station 1340 WMID, which was playing adult standards.
+The station became a simulcast of sister station WMID, which was playing adult standards.
 The call sign on 102.3 changed to WMID-FM (which had once been on 99.3).
 Two years later, WMID-FM, along with sister stations WZBZ, WGBZ and WMID, were sold to Equity Communications in Atlantic City.
-102.3 began simulcasting 95.1 WAYV, and changed its call sign to WAIV.
+It began simulcasting 95.1 WAYV, and changed its call sign to WAIV.

 In 2011, WAYV/WAIV, along with sister station WZXL, were named official stations of the Wildwoods boardwalk.
 Because the WAIV frequency is much stronger near Wildwood than in other towns in the listening area, the 102.3 frequency was advertised slightly more during this time than it is closer to Atlantic City.
 This included signs on the boardwalk's famous tram cars advertising both frequencies.

 WSNQ and WGBZ

 On August 26, 2013, WAIV swapped formats and call signs with sister station WSNQ.

 On July 7, 2014, WSNQ changed its call sign to WGBZ and changed its format to rhythmic contemporary, simulcasting WZBZ 99.3 FM in Pleasantville, New Jersey.

 In January 2021, with the impending sale of 105.5 WAIV to Christian broadcaster The Bridge, WGBZ ended simulcasting WZBZ and began simulcasting again with WAYV.
-WGBZ changed its call sign to WAIV on February 23, 2021.
+WGBZ changed its call sign back to WAIV on February 23, 2021.

 Conservative talk WNJD

 In June 2023, Equity Communications sold WAIV to Mighty Voice Broadcasting.
 On September 21, 2023, the sale closed, and the station dropped its simulcast of WAYV the following day.
 At that point, it began airing conservative talk radio programs, under the name "Fine Day Radio".
 The station changed its call sign to WNJD on October 17, 2023.